 All parking and traffic regulations are enforced through citations issued by the El Camino Police Department.
 The El Camino Community College District reserves the right to restrict the use of any parking stall, area, structures, or lot at any time.

-• All faculty and staff members are required to have and display a valid El Camino College staff parking permit to park a motor vehicle in staff parking lots.
+• All faculty and staff members are required to have a valid El Camino College staff parking permit to park a motor vehicle in staff parking lots.
+See the "Parking Permit" section for instructions to obtain your parking permit.

 • It is recommended that during the first four weeks of the semester that you plan to arrive at the campus at least one hour prior to the start of your class.